zhuy16/learning_notes/README.md

-# this is a page devoted to record the daily learning logs on bioinformatic tools, tips and tricks.
+This is a page devoted to record the daily learning logs on bioinformatic tools, tips and tricks.